jain-shobhit/YetAnotherFEcode/papers/LSMo3topopt/README.md

 ## Citation
 To cite this package, please cite the following:

 M. Pozzi, J. Marconi, S. Jain, M. Li, and F. Braghin.
-"Topology optimization of nonlinear structural dynamics with invariant manifold-based reduced order models". *Structural and Multidisciplinary Optimization* (2025), DOI: ???.
+"Topology optimization of nonlinear structural dynamics with invariant manifold-based reduced order models". *Structural and Multidisciplinary Optimization* (2025), <https://doi.org/10.1007/s00158-025-04010-1>.

 ## Contact
 If you have any questions, create an issue or email <jacopo.marconi@polimi.it> or <matteo1.pozzi@polimi.it>.